callum-sutton/callum-sutton.github.io/index.md

 ## Honours Thesis
-This is my Honours thesis [Differential algebraic geometry and the Geometric Mordell Conjecture][my_thesis], written under the supervision of Dr James Borger.
+This is my Honours thesis, [Differential algebraic geometry and the Geometric Mordell Conjecture][my_thesis], written under the supervision of [Dr. James Borger][jim].

 ## Writing
 Here are some expository writings which I produced during my time as an undergraduate: